python-trio/trio/docs/source/awesome-trio-libraries.rst

 However, to get much useful work done you will want to use some of the great libraries that support Trio-flavoured concurrency.
 This list is not complete, but gives a starting point.
-Another great way to find Trio-compatible libraries is to search on PyPI for the ``Framework :: trio`` tag -> `PyPI Search <https://pypi.org/search/?q=Framework+%3A%3A+trio>`__
+Another great way to find Trio-compatible libraries is to search on PyPI for the ``Framework :: Trio`` tag -> `PyPI Search <https://pypi.org/search/?q=Framework+%3A%3A+trio>`__